cristal-ise/cristal-ise/webui/README_InitialDevSetup.md

    }
    ```

-## Reorganise component files in app/layout
+## Stage 3 - Reorganise component files in apps/admin/src/app/layout
 This step is not detailed here, as it requires copy&pasting components files into their specific directory
 and changing the imports to succesfully compile the project.
-At the end the file structure should look like this:
+At the end the file structure could look like this:
 ```
 ├── api
 │   └── menuchangeevent.ts